Rengo333/Weather_app/README.md

 You can use either show current weather button or show today weather button to see what you are interested in.
-There is also a button to change the units to display the temperature using Celsius or Fahreinheit.
+There is also a button to change the units to display the temperature in Celsius or Fahreinheit.

 # Search